 - One year after your Divorce is granted; or

 - If you were in a de-facto relationship, two years following the cessation of the relationship.

 If the above time frames lapse, you will need to make a special Application for the Court to hear your financial issues ‘out of time.’

 Our experienced team of divorce solicitors can assist you in the Divorce process including formally informing your spouse about your intention to obtain a Divorce, and representing you at your Divorce Court Hearing.

-We have handled a vast number of cases, each different in its own right and each helping build our team’s experience to help you in your divorce application and the other issues that arise.
+We have handled a vast number of cases, each different in its own right and each helping build our team’s experience to help you in your divorce application and the many other issues that may arise.
 Contact us today to get the best advice from some of Melbourne’s best divorce lawyers.